 Advertisements by one company can swerve the target audience into thinking their brand is better.
 Psychologically, when we compare two tins of beans, we assume we pay a premium price for a higher quality brand, even if it is 20g less than the cheaper brand.
 If the taste test shows no difference then the cheaper brand should suffice.

-We compare two brands used in Lipotherapy, Aqualyx and Kybella; both achieve the same results in dissolving fat that is difficult to burn through exercise and dieting, but there are some differences we will let our customers be the judge on, read on to find out.
+We compare two brands used in Lipotherapy, Aqualyx vs Kybella; both achieve the same results in dissolving fat that is difficult to burn through exercise and dieting, but there are some differences we will let our customers be the judge on, read on to find out.

 WHAT IS AQUALYX?